Boost your career prospects

 The opportunity to look at HR from another perspective is a great experience.
 I get a more in-depth insight into the professional world after my university studies, and I can explore what I’m good at and discover what I enjoy.
 I love being part of the exchange of experiences through interviews with apprentices, students and professionals, and making new contacts.

 Can you tell us a little about your internship?

 I study Business Informatics at Aalen University.
 Interning is an ideal opportunity to explore what I would like to do in the future – technical, commercial or a mix of both.
-The internship at Voith Digital Solutions is fascinating.
+The internship at Voith Digital Ventures is fascinating.
 It’s like having a first-row seat as a new organizational structure unfolds.
 I gain insights into all aspects of HR – national, global, operative and strategic.
 It’s a huge challenge because some things are really new for me – I am able to learn a great deal.

 What is your daily routine as an intern?

 There isn’t one; I contribute where I’m needed.
 I’ve just completed a research project for university marketing, creating a strategic roadmap of locations and target universities.
-Now, I am working on a title concept for the Voith group division, Digital Solutions.
+Now, I am working on a title concept for the Voith group division, Digital Ventures.